abbr/Unippear/README.md

 * Allowing per-site customization through optional configurations.
 * Expediting Javascript downloading by auto combining all Javascript files into one download with Etag caching.
 * Layout versioning: A website can choose either ties to a specific layout version or always uses the latest version.
+* Theming: Multiple themes are allowed in each version.
 * Security: Only pre-registered client sites can use the service.

 ## Live Demo